Convolutional autoencoders for the reconstruction of three-dimensional interfacial multiphase flows

 While substantial progress has been made in simulating (full-order modeling) interfacial multiphase flows using various approaches in the past few decades \cite{tryggvason2011direct, mirjalili2017interface}, these simulations are too expensive to allow for real-time predictions, control, or optimization.
 As such, ROMs for such multiphase flows are sought after.
 Such models are scarce in the literature \cite{wiewel2019latent, kani2019reduced, haas2020bubcnn, zhu2022review, cundy2024physics}, especially when one seeks ROMs that aim to capture the interfaces and their evolution in such flows.
-Here, we focus on the low-dimensional representation of the interfaces in multiphase flows via convolutional autoencoders (AEs).
+Here, we focus on the low-dimensional representation of the interfaces in multiphase flows via convolutional AEs.
 An AE is a neural network consisting of an encoder that maps the input onto a latent representation and a decoder that reconstructs the input from this representation.
 The encoder performs a nonlinear transformation, often reducing dimensionality, while the decoder attempts to approximate the original input as closely as possible.
 AEs have been successful in low-dimensional representation of single-phase flows \cite{solera2024beta, brunton2022data, kneer2021symmetry, csala2022comparing}, but their application to the reconstruction of multiphase flow states remains limited \cite{wiewel2019latent, zhu2022review}.
 There are multiple ways to implicitly represent interfaces in multiphase flows via field variables.
 These include diffuse interface representations like phase field variables, sharp interface representations like volume fractions in Volume-of-Fluid models, and level-set functions (signed-distance functions), which are inherently available in level-set-based multiphase flow models.
 Since one can transform these representations into one another (e.g., as a pre-processing step), we explore how the interface representation choice influences the performance of the AE.
-For training, we use a series of synthetic data sets with increasing interface complexity, as well as a data set consisting of snapshots from high-fidelity simulations of drops in decaying homogeneous isotropic turbulence (HIT) \cite{cundy2024physics}.
+For training, we use a series of synthetic data sets with increasing shape complexity, as well as a data set consisting of snapshots from high-fidelity simulations of drops in decaying homogeneous isotropic turbulence (HIT) \cite{cundy2024physics}.
 This also allows us to study the effect of the complexity of the interfacial structures on the reconstruction accuracy of the AEs.
-All in all, accurately representing flow states in a low-dimensional space is a prerequisite for most ROMs.
-This work elucidates the best practices and limitations of applying AEs for this purpose in multiphase flows.